class jnc.DynamicLib

 }

-Alternatively, you can declare a pseudo-interface using dynamiclib keyword, and then simply call methods of this interface.
+Alternatively, you can declare a pseudo-interface using dylib keyword, and then simply call methods of this interface.
 Eventually it will result in the same sequence of steps, and even the base implementation class will be the same, jnc.DynamicLib.
 But all the above steps will be done behind the scene – Jancy compiler will generate necessary calls automatically.
 Moreover, once the resolve completes, the result is cached, so the next time you call the same functions, cached pointer will be used and no repetitive resolve-by-name is going to happen.

 Needless to say, this is the preferred approach:

-dynamiclib MyLib { // will use jnc.DynamicLib behind the scene
+dylib MyLib { // will use jnc.DynamicLib behind the scene

 void stdcall foo(int);